COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * PRA frequency
 * Comments / Extra Info

-Please review the [Inventory Step 3](../attachments/core_inventory/definitions.html) for the definitions of the fields above.
+Please review the [Core Inventory, Step 3 - Dataset Attribute Definitions in the Attachments Section](../attachments/core_inventory/definitions.html) for the definitions of the fields above.

 ### Technology